What is the NTCS?

 NTCS Phase 1 – Mobile EEG Data Collection

-The inaugural challenge, NTCS-Phase 1, shall be a study lead by the CAMH/UofT research team.
-In this ‘citizen science’ study, participants will be given the opportunity to be both subject and experimenter – collecting their own brain data from classic EEG experiments using the EEG-Notebooks software library, and contributing to a large-scale open-access dataset building initiative.
+The inaugural challenge, NTCS-Phase 1, is an ongoing study lead by the CAMH/UofT research team.
+In this ‘citizen science’ study, participants are given the opportunity to be both subject and experimenter – collecting their own brain data from classic EEG experiments using the EEG-ExPy software library, and contributing to a large-scale open-access dataset building initiative.

 Sponsored By